December 01, 2020

 In the Van Gogh Museum, you can find the biggest Van Gogh collection in the world, including a tour through the life of the tortured master painter.
 If you are really into modern art you can also go to the Stedelijk Museum or the Moco Museum.
 Here you find work from Karel Appel, Wassily Kandinsky, Banksy and much more.

-After spending your morning in a museum you’re probably ready for some fresh air.
+After spending your morning in a museum, you’re probably ready for some fresh air.
 Join the afternoon Countryside & Windmills Tour and explore Amsterdams surrounding countryside.
-You’ll see windmills, how cheese is made, how clogs are created and much more typically Dutch.
+You’ll see windmills, how cheese is made, how clogs are created and many more typically Dutch things.

 In the evening settle down in one of the many traditional brown cafés in Amsterdam.
 Drink a beer or go really Dutch with a Kopstootje (a glas of beer with a shot of Jenever).

 If you happen to have a third day in Amsterdam then we recommend taking the ferry to the northern district of the city.
 This relatively new neighbourhood is urban and young.
 Visit THIS IS HOLLAND where you can take a virtual trip over the Netherlands.
 And go to the STRAAT Museum to get inspired by incredible street art.
 Or take the Fatbike Tour which takes you to both the northern and eastern districts of the city.

 - Staff favourite Amsterdam Canal Cruise €19.00 €16.00

 - Staff favourite Semi-open Boat Cruise in Amsterdam €19.00 €16.00